samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

-Here we delegate most of the work to the `auth0.authorize()` call, which will redirect the user away to the Auth0 login page.
+Here we delegate most of the work to the `auth0.authorize()` call, which will redirect the user to the Auth0 login page.
 However, we also store the current route that the user is on so that once the user has logged in, we can redirect them back to the page that they were on when they hit the login button.
-Although we only have a couple of pages, remember that the user can search for movies, so this will allow them to continue where they left off with their search.
+Although we only have a couple of pages, remember that the user can search for movies so this will allow them to continue where they left off with their search.

 Next, the `handleAuthentication()` method.
 This will handle the callback once Auth0 has returned control to our application: